 You may be exempt from mutual obligation requirements in certain circumstances.
 This includes if you’re:

 Report employment income

-You can report your income every 2 weeks:
+You can report your income by:

 - using your Centrelink online account through myGov